 Discover new trends/anomalies

 Machine learning is leveraged when a computer has been taught to recognize patterns by providing it with data and an algorithm to help understand that data.
 This procedure of learning from the data is called training and the output that we achieve is the model.
 These techniques follow a set of rules using vast amounts of computing power.
 The models used in machine learning are classification, clustering, and regression.
 The purpose of classification is to determine a label for the given data.
 Whereas clustering is used when a whole bunch of data is provided to us but we don’t have a determined outcome which means that the given data is unlabelled.
 In this step, we check for distinctive patterns in the data.
 Regression data is created when we want to find a number in our case to check whether or not a person with a chronic disease will return to the hospital.

 Whilst performing these steps on the data we come across anomalies.
 The researcher must be able to identify and utilize relevant data to increase the reliability of the results.
 Using statistical techniques we handle fraud waste and unnecessary patterns in diverse clinical operations.
 After detecting the major trauma events we need to process this unstructured data and make sure that such outliers do not affect our model in a negative manner.
 Several data mining and statistical techniques help to tackle trends namely residual analysis and outlier analysis.

 Advancements like personalized medicines and autonomous robotic surgery are slowly gaining momentum as the healthcare sector is leveraging Machine Learning to its best.
-Recommendations on health and treatments for diseases are personalized based on the patient’s medical history, diet, stress levels, past conditions, etc. Robots are being trained to perform complicated surgeries on humans and, that too, as efficient as a human doctor.
-Imagine an era where a patient can scan an image of his skin through his phone and know what kind of disease he is suffering with.
+Recommendations on health and treatments for diseases are personalized based on the patient’s medical history, diet, stress levels, past conditions, etc. Robots are being trained to perform complicated surgeries on humans and, that too, as efficiently as human doctors.
+Imagine an era where a patient can scan an image of his skin through his phone and know what kind of disease he is suffering from.